TehPrometheus/Internship-Project/app5/src/chainlit.md

-# Welcome to IntoData's amazing travel assistant! ✈️
+# Hi there!👋 I'm Kaya, IntoData's amazing travel assistant! ✈️
-Go ahead, ask me something!
+# How can I assist you today?